 When it comes to cleaning, most of us assume that we have a pretty good idea of the tasks we need to be doing.
-In most homes though there are a whole host of neglected chores, many of which could have detrimental impact on the overall cleanliness and hygiene of the house.
+In most homes though, there are a whole host of neglected chores, many of which could have a detrimental impact on the overall cleanliness and hygiene of the house.
 In fact, some of the dirtiest places in your house are likely hiding in plain sight, right beneath your nose.

 Here we’ll be rattling through 10 hotspots for germs that you might not think to clean - either because they’re right in front of you, or just that little too far out of sight for you to worry about.

 Either way, make sure to work these into your cleaning routine to keep your home hygienic and germ-free.

 N.B the majority of the below areas could be sufficiently tackled with a bottle of anti-bac spray and a microfibre cloth, although we'll let you know if further equipment or products are required.

 1) The handle and seal of your fridge/freezer

 Think of all the food that goes in and out of your fridge every week.
 You probably open the door 5 or 6 times a day on average.
 Every time you grab that door, you’re depositing and transferring germs.
 It’s therefore absolutely essential that you clean this regularly to keep a clean and hygienic environment - after all, cooking dinner’s the worst possible time to be unhygienic.

 2) Door and window handles

 Again, you’re touching these so many times throughout the day, that germs are bound to be passed to and from on a daily basis.
 Leaving and entering the house shouldn’t be an exercise in transferring germs.
 All it takes is an anti-bac spray and a microfibre once a week to make the house a clean, hygienic environment.